EachOneChew/Dijkstra-s-Algorithm-FEH/README.md

 [![Build Status](https://travis-ci.org/EachOneChew/Dijkstra-s-Algorithm-FEH.svg?branch=master)](https://travis-ci.org/EachOneChew/Dijkstra-s-Algorithm-FEH)

+# What is this repo about

+# Who may be interested in this repo

 # How to Use PathCalculator

-A PathCalculator's solveDistance method takes in the following inputs:
+A PathCalculator's `solveDistance` method takes in the following inputs:

 * char[ ][ ] "board" where:
     * 'o' represents a regular tile